 Operator: Angus Energy

-Future uncertain as Angus confirms it will not be possible to commercially produce oil from the Kimmeridge using conventional methods: Conventional oil extraction has been taking place at Brockham for some twenty years on a small scale, with a couple of nodding donkeys.
+Conventional oil extraction has been taking place at Brockham for some twenty years on a small scale.

 Angus Energy acquired the licence to the PEDL in 2012.
 In 2016, they announced plans to drill a new sidetrack well targeting the previously untapped layers of the Kimmeridge clay formation, and by December of that year, obtained all regulatory consents with the exception of planning permission to drill from Surrey County Council.